-Advance Your Agency is a BrightLocal series designed to equip you with the skills, knowledge and advice necessary to take your agency operations to the next level.
+Advance Your Agency is a BrightLocal series designed to equip you with the skills, knowledge, and advice necessary to take your agency operations to the next level.

 This month we focus on pricing, something that can be a thorny and difficult issue for all kinds of agencies.

 It comes from fresh-faced SEOs dipping their toes into the local space and experienced consultants alike, and the answer is never a simple one.
 It’s a particularly tricky question to answer when seeking to win your first local SEO client.

 While I’d love to be able to say: “It’s $500 a month – that’s what everyone charges,” and grab a neat featured snippet for my time, the fact is that the answer is the same as it is for many SEO questions: